-The Coastal Douglas-fir and Coastal Western Hemlock zones are considered to belong to NDT 2 - ecosystems with infrequent stand-initiating events.
-This means that, before colonization, most new forests in EA C would have sprouted after fires of moderate to severe intensity.
+The Coastal Douglas-fir and Coastal Western Hemlock Zones are considered to belong to NDT 2 - ecosystems with infrequent stand-initiating events.
+This means that, before colonization, most new forests in the area would have sprouted after fires of moderate to severe intensity.
 "Stand-initiating" refers to the act of destruction that removes the existing forest and frees up space and resources for a new forest stand to grow in its place.
-Species like Douglas-fir are relatively shade-intolerant, meaning they cannot grow competitively under the shade of other trees.
-For this reason, the landscape of the CDF and drier CWH need stand-initiating fire disturbance to reset ecosystems and allow new trees to grow.
-Precolonization fire return intervals in these forests are estimated to be 200 years.
+Species like Douglas-fir and shore pine are relatively shade intolerant, meaning they cannot grow competitively under the shade of other trees.
+For this reason, the landscape of the CDF needs stand-initiating fire disturbance to reset ecosystems and allow new trees to grow.
+Pre-colonization fire return intervals in coastal Douglas-fir forests are estimated to be 200 years.
 Fires would have been of moderate size (20 to 1000 ha) with unburned areas resulting from local geography and chance.
 Forests would have taken the appearance of a mosaic of even-aged stands with scattered veteran, fire-scarred trees22.
-Site-specific studies have shown through charcoal analysis that the fire interval was more frequent than 200 years in some Coastal Douglas-fir forests^{23, 24}.
+Site-specific studies have shown through charcoal analysis that the fire interval was more frequent than 200 years in some coastal Douglas-fir forests^{23, 24}.